 Fellow Since 1994

-This profile was prepared when Halidou Ouédraogo was elected to the Ashoka Fellowship in 1994.
+This description of Halidou Ouédraogo's work was prepared when Halidou Ouédraogo was elected to the Ashoka Fellowship in 1994.

 A long-time human rights advocate and supporter of an independent judicial system, Burkinab Halidou Ouédraogo is building grass-roots popular human rights movements in Africa at the national level and linking them through a pan-African human rights vision and association.